indie/qmec/README.md

 First iteration analysis from early 2021.
 Sadly, what I sadly concluded "might happen" when I correctly predicted college dropout CEO's malice the instant I understood his deformed eyeballs attached to his shriveled up brain want to make the worst planet for everyone.
 He is miserable and wants everybody else to be miserable like him.

+ENDING CREDIT: cue:  "the Rothschild Boulevard of Broken Dreams" [@@@ two_]

 <3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3